caffe-cappuccino/Image-Colorization/README.md

 pip install -r requirements.txt
 ```

-Or manually ensure you have:
+Or manually ensure:

-* Python 3.x
+* 🐍 Python 3.x
-* Jupyter Notebook / JupyterLab
+* 📒 Jupyter Notebook / JupyterLab
-* NumPy, OpenCV
+* 🔢 NumPy, OpenCV
-* TensorFlow / PyTorch
+* 🧠 TensorFlow / PyTorch *(if used for the RL agent)*
-* Matplotlib
+* 📊 Matplotlib

 ### 3️⃣ Run the Notebook